Commanvil/charon77.github.io/md/developer-tools/markdown.md

 Motivation
 -----------

-Imagine writing website pages like how you normally would: a bunch of html, links here and there, css files spread all over.
-Then, maybe some point in live you decided to use frameworks, such as bootstrap.
+Imagine writing website pages.
+How would you normally do it?
+A bunch of html, links here and there, css files spread all over.
+What if, maybe some point in live you decided to use frameworks, such as bootstrap.
 Things do not go well, when you have to edit pages after pages one by one, adding bootstrap css files to each header, assigning classes to `<div>` and what-not.